joinself/developer-docs/content/facts/custom/_index.en.md

 ### exp_timeout

 Timeout in seconds after which the request will expire.
 Useful if you want your **fact request** to be valid just for a specific period of time.
 It **defaults to 900 seconds**.

+### allowed_until

+Providing this option with a timestamp, your app will be allowed to request this same data without user confirmation until the provided data.
+This is quite useful if you intend to use some data recurrently but don't want to store it on your end.